des-science/DES-SN5YR/4_DISTANCES_COVMAT/README.md

 ### Hubble diagrams
-We provide two Hubble diagrams, one including only the essential information for comsology, and one including additional metadata.
+We provide two Hubble diagrams, one including only the essential information for cosmology (DES-SN5YR_HD.csv) and one including additional metadata (DES-SN5YR_HD+MetaData.csv)

 **DES-SN5YR_HD.csv**